papertray3/obsidian-mcp-bridge/DG-COMPILED-RENDER-USAGE.md

 **Solution:**
 1. Install Digital Garden plugin from Community Plugins
 2. Enable it in Settings → Community Plugins
-3. Configure Digital Garden settings (repo, etc.)
+3. Configure Digital Garden settings (repo URL, etc.)
+4. The MCP Bridge will automatically initialize the compiler on first use

+**Note:** If you see this error, the auto-initialization failed.
+The Digital Garden plugin must be enabled for the MCP Bridge to initialize it.

 ### File Not Found
 **Error:**